aerospike/cloud-qualification/README.md

 * **interval** - The interval between each successive value.

 For example:
-`service-threads: 2,8,2` means test the `service-threads` parameter, starting from 2, until you reach 8 or more, by increments of 2.
+`service-threads: 2,8,2` means test the `service-threads` parameter starting from 2 until you reach 8 (or more), by increments of 2.
 Therefore, you test `service-threads` with the following values: 2,4,6,8.

 _NOTE_